systemd/mkosi/mkosi.md

-  for fully stateless systems that come up pristine on every single boot, where `/etc/` and `/var/` are populated by `systemd-tmpfiles`/`systemd-sysusers` and related calls, or systems that are originally shipped without root file system, but where `systemd-repart` adds one in on first boot.
+  for fully stateless systems that come up pristine on every single boot, where `/etc/` and `/var/` are populated by `systemd-tmpfiles`/`systemd-sysusers` and related calls, or systems that are originally shipped without a root file system, but where `systemd-repart` adds one on the first boot.

 `--split-artifacts`